rajeevv2022/TAM_API/README.md

 ## 19. Show Plans

-Fetches all available subscription plans relevant to the user, masking irrelevant plans if the user is bound to a corporate domain.
+Fetches all publicly available subscription plans relevant to the user.
+Plans may be filtered or hidden based on corporate restrictions, existing active plans, lite-plan eligibility rules, regional pricing, or account status.

 - **Endpoint:** /api.php/v1/show_plans